 As a central source for a variety of community-related topics including the impact of natural gas in the region, Penn State Extension can provide:

 - Land and leasing education

 - Environmental and water quality

 Central operations of ShaleTEC are located in the Center for Business & Workforce Development on the main campus of Pennsylvania College of Technology in Williamsport.
-Additional facilities utilized for specific needs include Penn State Extension offices, Penn College's North Campus in Wellsboro, Penn College Energy Technology Education Center in Montgomery, and various Penn State campus locations.
+Additional facilities utilized for specific needs include Penn State Extension offices, Penn College at Wellsboro, Penn College Energy Technology Education Center in Montgomery, and various Penn State campus locations.